dharunrajesh/Task-Day-1/README.md

 Rename columns for better readability.

-Encode categorical variables (if applicable).
+Encode categorical variables .

-Normalize or scale numeric data (if needed).
+Normalize or scale numeric data.

 Export the cleaned dataset for further use.

-🧹 Preprocessing Steps Overview
+🧹 Preprocessing Steps Overview :
 Import necessary libraries

 Load dataset using pandas